rjoseph6/AlphaCare_v4/step_3/README.md

 The HAM10000 dataset is a collection of 10,015 dermatoscopic images of common pigmented skin lesions.
 The data consists of 7 classes of skin cancer, including melanoma, basal cell carcinoma, actinic keratoses, benign keratosis, dermatofibroma, and vascular lesions.

 ## Class Balance
-I am reducing the original 7 classes to 3 classes: melanoma, basal cell carcinoma, and squamous cell carcinoma.
+I am reducing the original 7 classes to 3 classes: melanoma, basal cell carcinoma, and actinic keratoses.

 ![](../ui/malignant_classes.png)